-- Private markets offer a combination of high potential returns, a long-term focus, and access to innovative and fast-growing businesses.
+- Private markets offer a combination of potentially better risk-adjusted returns over public markets, a long-term focus, and access to innovative and fastgrowing businesses.
 They can provide differentiated investment opportunities when combined with a traditional public markets portfolio. - Private markets are traditionally less impacted by perceived volatility, news flows and inefficiencies, enabling companies to focus on long-term value creation.
 This sets them apart from public market companies. - Private markets require long-term commitments.
 Investors should be able to tolerate illiquidity for multiple years.